sph-websites/readynas/_posts/2011-04-07-what-are-reallocated-sectors.md

 Growing SMART errors indicate a disk that **may fail soon**.
 If the errors continue to increase, you should **be prepared** to replace the disk.
 {: .notice--primary}

-[Disk Image]: /assets/images/readynas/hard-disk9_tn.gif "Hard Disk Design"
+[Disk Image]: {% link /assets/images/readynas/hard-disk9_tn.gif %} "Hard Disk Design"